marcwieland95/documentation/blade-templates.md

 @endcache
 ```

-It caching content of the directive.
+It caches content inside the directive.
 Read detailed description in [Cache chapter](/docs/cache#cache-blade-directive).

 <a name="eval-shortcodes"></a>
 ### [Eval Shorcodes](#eval-shortcodes)